 Not at all.

 I’m a non-smoker, don’t like smoke, and never encounter any real problems anywhere.
-But don’t be surprised if someone at the bus stop or sitting outside a coffee house is puffing on a cigarette.
+Just don’t be surprised if someone at the bus stop or standing outside a coffee house is puffing on a cigarette.

 Where do people smoke?